 For Stanford Faculty: Two-year, $100,000/year Technology Development Grants

-The Beckman Center for Molecular and Genetic Medicine at Stanford University funds proposals for Technology Development grants to support innovative applications for:
+The Beckman Center for Molecular and Genetic Medicine at Stanford University funds proposals for Technology Development grants to support innovative applications for either:

-1) the development of new and improved instruments or devices, or
+1) the development of new and improved instruments or devices

 The proposed research may involve conceptualization, design, fabrication, and/or testing of new instruments or devices.
 Applications to develop novel experimental techniques and protocols using existing instrumentation are also invited.
 It is expected that these technique development applications will have broad application to biomedical research.